gl051/engineering-leadership-journal/leadership/scaling-teams.md

 * Adjust to new technologies when it makes sense, instead of exploring without having in mind the impact you want to have on a specific challenge to address.
 Contextualization and collateral impacts needs to be considered.

 * Set goals to produce outocomes and not outputs.
 Provide the team the flexibility and the space to think creatively about the problem to solve and focus on the outcome instead of the output.
 The output manifests are the team creativity to produce the outcome you have set expectation with them.

+## Hiring

+* Hire for Quality.
+Keep the bar high and hire for quality, it can be hard to find the right person and it can take time, but you need to hire slow.
+If you are not getting the right candidates do a retrospective of where the challenge is.
+Do you have sourcing problem ?
+Do you have a vague picture of what you are looking for and the skills you require important to have ?
+Is you budget competitive on the market ?
+Define at what stage the pipeline fails and address the route cause.

+* Hiring Competition.
+The most important factors for a candidate are the hiring manager, the team and the work.
+Present those topics in a very convincing way, be authentic and honest while presenting a compelleing narrative.

+* Integrate the new hire.
+Have a solid onboarind plan to allow the candidate to ramp up techinally and socially withing the team.
+Provide an on-boarding buddy and office hours to faciliate the integration.
+Allow time for training.